-- Sex – Obviously individuals would have either have been listed as Male or Female.
-If your ancestor’s name is illegible you maybe able to deduce it from knowing the sex of the person.
+- Sex – Individuals would have either have been listed as Male or Female.
+If your ancestor’s name is illegible you may be able to deduce it from knowing the sex of the person.

 - Color or race – This can give you an insight into the ethnicity of your ancestor.

 - Age at last birthday – The person’s current age at the time of the census.